-Here we have used a HP V-M200 access point [17], with three external dual-band 3x3 MIMO antennas, IEEE 802.11 a/b/g/n, software version 5.4.1.0-01-16481, a 1000-Base-T/100-Base-TX/10-Base-T layer 2 3Com Gigabit switch 16 and a 100-Base-TX/10-Base-T layer 2 Allied Telesis AT-8000S/16 switch [18].
-Three PCs were used having a PCMCIA IEEE.802.11 a/b/g/n Linksys WPC600N wireless adapter with three internal antennas [19], to enable 4N-PTMP links to the access point.
-In every type of experiment, an interference free communication channel was used (ch 36).
-This was essentially verified through a portable computer, equipped with a Wi-Fi 802.11 a/b/g/n adapter, running Acrylic WiFi software [20].
-No encryption was activated in the AP and the wireless adapters of the PCs.
+In here we have used a HP V-M200 access point [17], with three external dual-band 3x3 MIMO antennas, IEEE 802.11 a/b/g/n, software version 5.4.1.0-01-16481, a 1000-Base-T/100-Base-TX/10-Base-T layer 2 3Com Gigabit switch 16 and a 100-Base-TX/10-Base-T layer 2 Allied Telesis AT-8000S/16 switch [18].
+Three PCs were adopted having a PCMCIA IEEE.802.11 a/b/g/n Linksys WPC600N wireless adapter with three internal antennas [19], to enable 4N-PTMP links to the access point.
+In every type of experiment, an interference free communication channel was used (ch.
+36).
+This was centrally checked through a portable computer, equipped with a Wi-Fi 802.11 a/b/g/n adapter, running Acrylic WiFi software [20].
+WEP encryption was turned on in the AP and the wireless adapters of the PCs, with 128 bits and a key composed of twenty six hexadecimal characters.
 The experiments were made under far-field conditions.
-No power levels above 30 mW (15 dBm) were used, as the wireless equipments were nearby.
+Power levels of 30 mW (15 dBm) were not exceeded, as the wireless equipments were proximate.

-A versatile laboratory setup has been planned and implemented for the measurements, as shown in Fig. 1.
-Up to three wireless links to the AP are possible.
+A functional laboratory arrangement has been planned and set up for the measurements, as shown in Fig. 1.
+Up to three wireless links to the AP are viable.
 At OSI level 4, measurements were made for TCP connections and UDP communications using Iperf software [21].
 For a TCP client/server connection (TCP New Reno, RFC 6582, was used), TCP throughput was obtained for a given TCP packet size, varying from 0.25k to 64k bytes.
-For a UDP client/server communication with a given bandwidth parameter, UDP jitter and percentage loss of datagrams were determined for a given UDP datagram size, varying from 0.25k to 64k bytes.
+For a UDP client/server communication with a given bandwidth specification, UDP jitter and percentage loss of datagrams were determined for a given UDP datagram size, varying from 0.25k to 64k bytes.

 One PC, with IP 192.168.0.2 was the Iperf server and the others, with IPs 192.168.0.6 and 192.168.0.50, were the Iperf clients (client1 and client2, respectively).
-Jitter, which is the smooth mean of differences between consecutive transit times, was continuously computed by the server, as specified by the real time protocol RTP, in RFC 1889 [22].
-A control PC, with IP 192.168.0.20, was mainly used to control the settings of the AP.
-Three types of experiments are possible: PTP, using the client1 and the control PC as server; PTMP, using the client1 and the 192.168.0.2 server PC; 4N-PTMP, using simultaneous connections/communications between the two clients and the 192.168.0.2 server PC.
+Jitter, which is the root mean square of differences between consecutive transit times, was constantly computed by the server, as specified by the real time protocol RTP, in RFC 1889 [22].
+A control PC, with IP 192.168.0.20, was mainly intended to control the AP configuration.
+The net mask of the wireless network was 255.255.255.0.
+Three types of measures are feasible: PTP, using the client1 and the control PC as server; PTMP, using the client1 and the 192.168.0.2 server PC; 4N-PTMP, using simultaneous connections/communications between the two clients and the 192.168.0.2 server PC.

 The server and client PCs were HP nx9030 and nx9010 portable computers, respectively.
 The control PC was an HP nx6110 portable computer.
-Windows XP Professional was the operating system.
-The PCs were prepared to enable maximum resources to the present work.
+Windows XP Professional SP3 was the operating system.
+The PCs were arranged to provide maximum resources to the present work.
 Batch command files have been re-written for the new TCP and UDP tests.

-The results were obtained in batch mode and written as data files to the client PCs disks.
-Every PC had a second network adapter, to permit remote control from the official IP University network, via switch.
+The results were obtained in batch mode and recorded as data files to the client PCs disks.
+Every PC had a second

+Ethernet adapter, to permit remote control from the official IP APTEL (Applied Physics and Telecommunications) Research Network, via switch.